gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 ${\color{red}{\mu_j}}\text{'s}$ is called the
 <b><font color='red'>cell means model</font></b> and is the
 easier version of this model to understand.
+\index{model!cell-means}

 \indent One of the reasons we learned about beanplots is that it helps us visually consider all the aspects of this model.
+\index{beanplot}
 In the right panel of Figure \@ref(fig:Figure3-1), we can see the wider, bold horizontal lines that provide the estimated group means.
 The bigger the differences in the sample means, the more likely we are to find evidence against the null hypothesis.
 You can also see the null model on the plot